savbjork/startup/README.md

 - [x] **Stores credentials in MongoDB** - I did complete this part of the deliverable.
 - [x] **Restricts functionality based on authentication** - I did complete this part of the deliverable.

+For testing, your friends have to be already existing users!
+All users come with test friends and sample weekly availability that can be edited and changed.

 ## 🚀 WebSocket deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.